 - The prelude to the final battle has the player's bedroom ceiling cracking open and the walls dissolving around them, to reveal each villain has stolen the happy ending—and they're about to attack you.

 - If you follow the white rabbit in the Alice in Wonderland level before grabbing Alice's head you're treated to a cutscene where the rabbit goes through a tiny door and escape the Queen of Hearts' maze.
 But you don't.
 You're stopped by guards and the Queen herself who proceeds to walk up to the camera until her face is literally inches away from it and screams her iconic "Off With Their Heads" line as her mouth engulfs the camera and it all fades to black.
-Safe to say this player got the message and never tried that again.

-- The fact that Alice actually got beheaded this time!
+- The fact that Alice actually got beheaded this time.
 The good news is that she's still alive and can still get her head back on, apparently because Wonderland is just that weird.

 - The entire level is creepy as heck.
 While looking for Alice's head, you have to listen out for her voice and figure out which part of the hedge maze to go through based on where her voice sounds the loudest.
 All the while you see the White Rabbit running by shouting about how late he is and you hear other strange voices trying to mess you up.
 To top it all off, obstacles appear in your way as you race through the maze that you have to click on to get rid of, the worst being a big, scary computer animated Cheshire Cat head that opens his mouth wide as if to eat you.
 Jiminy Cricket's urgent tone of voice while shouting "Stop that Cheshire Cat!" doesn't help.